datakind/Mar21-housing-insecurity/README.md

 This GeoJSON file contains census tract boundaries for all NYC boroughs.
 Use it to generate census tract-level maps of housing loss.
 ### geo/nyc_school_districts.geojson
 This GeoJSON file contains school district boundaries for all NYC boroughs.
 Use it to generate school district-level maps of evictions for New York City.
+### processed/hillsborough_fl_processed_2017_to_2019_20210225.csv
+This file contains data aggregated from the raw Hillsborough County eviction, mortgage foreclosure, and tax lien foreclosure data (see the `raw` folder for these files) together with select variables from the American Community Survey.
+Use this file to build maps of housing loss for Hillsborough County, or to perform basic statistical analysis of the drivers of housing loss in this locality.
+### processed/hillsborough_fl_processed_timeseries_2017_to_2019_20210225.csv
+This file contains data aggregated from the raw Hillsborough County eviction, mortgage foreclosure, and tax lien foreclosure data (see the `raw` folder for these files) and consists of monthly time series for housing loss.
+Use this file to generate time series plots of housing loss for Hillsborough County.
+### processed/nyc_processed_2017_to_2019_20210225.csv
+This file contains data aggregated from the raw New York City eviction data (see the `raw` folder for this file) together with select variables from the American Community Survey.
+Use this file to build maps of housing loss for New York City, or to perform basic statistical analysis of the drivers of housing loss in this locality.
+### processed/nyc_processed_timeseries_2017_to_2019_20210225.csv
+This file contains data aggregated from the raw New York City eviction data (see the `raw` folder for these files) and consists of monthly time series for housing loss.
+Use this file to generate time series plots of housing loss for New York City.
+Note: the `eviction-filings` column is an estimate, as only disposed and fully executed evictions are present in the raw dataset provided by the city.
+These estimates were derived using The Eviction Lab's counts of eviction filings and evictions for NYC from 2014-2016, found here: https://data-downloads.evictionlab.org/